Coupled Local and Global World Models for Efficient First Order RL: Related Work

 \subsection{Gradient Estimation for Policy Learning.}

 Optimization in MBRL generally falls into zeroth-order or first-order methods.
 Zeroth-order algorithms \cite{janner2019trust, kurutach2018model, buckman2018sample, hafner2025trainingagentsinsidescalable, li2026uncertaintyawareroboticworldmodel, jordana2025introduction} treat the dynamics as a black box.
 While robust to model inaccuracies, these methods are notably sample-inefficient.
 First-order Gradient (FoG) methods \cite{clavera2020modelaugmentedactorcriticbackpropagatingpaths, georgiev2024pwm} calculate analytic gradients via backpropagation, offering high data efficiency.
 However, standard FoG requires the dynamics derivatives to be computationally tractable, which excludes heavy-weight models.
-A promising solution is Decoupled Model Optimization (DMO) \cite{amigo2025dmo}: utilizing a high-fidelity model for trajectory generation (forward) and a lightweight proxy model for gradient estimation (backward).
-While prior DMO works relied on the simulator for the forward pass, we extend this paradigm to the simulator-free setting by using a ``global'' Diffusion model.
+A promising solution is Decoupled forward-backward Model-based policy Optimization (DMO) \cite{amigo2025dmo}, which utilizes a high-fidelity model for trajectory generation (forward) and a lightweight proxy model for gradient estimation (backward).
+While prior DMO works relied on the simulator for the forward pass, we extend this paradigm to the simulator-free setting in image space by using a ``global'' offline trained diffusion model.
 This allows us to leverage high-fidelity generation without incurring the prohibitive cost of backpropagating through the heavy diffusion network.